 Once a student has been offered an externship opportunity, two steps must be completed to receive approval to earn academic credit for fieldwork completed.
 First, the student must complete an online approval form.
-Students can find this form by clicking the "Legal Externship Application" link on the Catholic Law Legal Externship webpage.
-Dean McDermott reviews applications and will approve proposed sites.
+Students can find this form by clicking the "Legal Externship Application" link on the CUA Law Legal Externship webpage.
+Director Bryan McDermott reviews applications and will approve proposed sites.
 To be eligible for academic credit, a legal externship must:

-- Provide an opportunity for the student to complete substantive legal work directly; - Be supervised by an assigned attorney; - Provide work for the student that will be done on-site at the employer's office and at other locations related to the work such as courts, agencies, meeting locations, etc.

-Please note: Students may not receive credit for work completed remotely or off-site from site supervisors and attorneys; - Be unpaid (with the exception of reimbursement for reasonable expenses such as transportation costs); - Provide the student extern with an appropriate workspace and the tools necessary for effectively completing the work, such as a computer and phone; - Communicate regularly with the law school during the semester about the student's experience and performance. - The Office of Academic Affairs will ask supervisors to complete electronic forms evaluating students' performance at the mid-point and the end of the semester (during the summer, site supervisors will submit only one evaluation at the end of the semester).
+- Provide an opportunity for the student to complete substantive legal work directly; - Be supervised by an assigned attorney; - Provide work for the student that will be done on-site at the employer's office and at other locations related to the work such as courts, agencies, meeting locations, etc. Please note: Students may not receive credit for work completed remotely or off-site from site supervisors and attorneys; - Be unpaid (with the exception of reimbursement for reasonable expenses such as transportation costs); - Provide the student extern with an appropriate workspace and the tools necessary for effectively completing the work, such as a computer and phone; - Communicate regularly with the law school during the semester about the student's experience and performance. - The Office of Experiential Curriculum will ask supervisors to complete electronic forms evaluating students' performance at the mid-point and the end of the semester (during the summer, site supervisors will submit only one evaluation at the end of the semester).
 The Office also periodically emails fieldwork supervisors with information about program requirements and may request a brief site visit.

 Second, students must complete and have their site supervisors review and sign the "Site Supervisor, Faculty Supervisor, and Extern Agreement."
-A copy is included in the appendix to this manual and is also available on the Externship Program website.
-Once you and your site supervisor have signed the agreement, please email a copy to Natalie Pucillo, pucillo@law.edu.
-Dean McDermott will then sign the agreement as your faculty supervisor a final copy will be uploaded to a Shared Drive folder assigned to you.
+A copy is included in the appendix to this manual and is also available on the Externships Program website.
+Once you and your site supervisor have signed the agreement, please email a copy to Heather Doerr at doerr@cua.edu.
+Director Bryan McDermott will then sign the agreement as your faculty supervisor and will email you and your site supervisor a final copy for your records.